mozillascience/studyGroupLessons/README.md

 **Not comfortable with Markdown or Git?** That's ok!
 If Markdown isn't your thing, just cut and paste your notes into a plain text file, and we'll help you format them; if you're unsure of git, open a new [issue](https://github.com/mozillascience/studyGroupLessons/issues) and we'll help get you included.

 **Don't have a local Mozilla Study Group?** That's also ok!
-We're collecting and sharing lessons from everyone who would like to write one.
+We're collecting and sharing lessons from everyone who would like to write one, whether they are involved with a Mozilla Study Group or not.
 And if you'd like to start your own Mozilla Study Group, don't miss the [how-to guide](http://mozillascience.github.io/studyGroupHandbook/).

 ### Check Out Our Friends!